 This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
-Refer to Section 8.
-"Interrupts" (DS39707) in the "PIC24F Family Reference Manual" for more information.
+For more information, refer to the "PIC24F Family Reference Manual", Section 8.
+"Interrupts" (DS39707).

 The PIC24F interrupt controller reduces the numerous peripheral interrupt request signals to a single interrupt request signal to the PIC24F CPU.
 It has the following features: